clux/modul8/Readme.md

 The extra functions that can touch the exports are debug functions (for console read only access), and some hook-in functions to allow live extensions of domains (inject objects/fns directly onto certain domains).

 For more information consult the [extensive documentation](http://clux.github.com/modul8).
+Currently stupidly ugly default.
+Stay tuned for an hour.

 ## Features